beatzxbt/bybit-smm/README.md

 2. Swap your key/secret into the config file found in /config/bybit.yaml/
 3. Install all packages required by running 'pip install -r requirements.txt'
 4. Input the contract details in the parameters.yaml file (tick size/lot size) according to the symbol you want to make
-5. Alter the spreads, order sizes, offsets (any setting in the .yaml file!) as you wish, even whilst the bot is live!
+5. Alter the spreads, order sizes, offsets (any setting in the .yaml file) as you wish, even whilst the bot is live!

 ** Note, changing the primary data feed between Binance <-> Bybit will require a restart to the script **